Bob Evans (wrestler): Ring of Honor (2010–2016)

 On the December 6 episode of Ring of Honor Wrestling, Evans and his client Mike Bennett appeared in the crowd to watch a match between the ROH World Television Champion Eddie Edwards and Christopher Daniels.

 On June 21 tapings of Ring of Honor Wrestling, Evans teamed up with Mike Bennett losing to Adam Cole and Eddie Edwards; after Maria Kanellis slapped Cole, they proceeded to attack Edwards and Cole until “The Queen of Wrestling” Sara Del Rey hit the ring to stop it and attempted to put an ankle lock on Kanellis.
 On July 28 tapings of Ring of Honor Wrestling, it was later announced Bennett would be teaming with Kanellis to face Sara Del Rey and Eddie Edwards in a mixed tag team match at Boiling Point pay-per-view.
 At the June 23, 2013, tapings of Ring of Honor Wrestling, Bennett turned on Evans.
 Evans then formed the Brutal Burgers tag team with Cheeseburger.
 In March 2015 at an ROH Baltimore TV Taping, Evans turned heel on Cheeseburger, ending their 18-month tag team run.
 Evans and Cheeseburger would later face each other at Global Wars with the bout ending in a no-contest after Evans put Cheeseburger through a table.

 Iron Week

 In late 2012, at 40 years old, Bob decided that he would wrestle seven consecutive sixty-minute Iron Man matches, doing so over a seven-day span, referring to this week of events as Iron Week.
 Viewing it as a way to prove himself, prove he's not just a manager but a viable in ring performer, capable of working a full-time wrestling schedule with ROH (where he worked as a manager).
-Bob hand chose his opponents, and began November 25, 2012.

-Bob would go on to wrestle over the course of Iron Week; Grizzly Redwood, Todd Sople, Julian Starr, Adam Cole, Biff Busick, Antonio Thomas, and Vinny Marseglia.
-Winning twice, losing twice, with three draws.
+He hand-chose his opponents, and began November 25, 2012.
+Bob would go on to wrestle Grizzly Redwood, Todd Sople, Julian Starr, Adam Cole, Biff Busick, Antonio Thomas, and Vinny Marseglia over the course of Iron Week.
+He won twice, lost twice, and accrued three draws.

-Evans repeated the week in August/Sept 2022, ending the week wrestling Colby Corino on Evans’s 50th birthday.
+Evans repeated the week in August-September of 2022, ending the week wrestling Colby Corino on the former's 50th birthday.